Subelliptic $p$-Laplacian spectral problem for H\"ormander vector fields

 follows from Theorem \ref{continuous Sobolev embedding for 1<p<Q} and Theorem \ref{continuous Sobolev embedding for p>Q}.
 Then combining the H\"older inequality and Sobolev embedding \eqref{embeddings for lower bound of eigenvalues}, we obtain

-where $p^{*}$ is given by \eqref{p asterisk} and we have used the norm \eqref{Poincare norm}. \end{proof} \begin{corollary} All eigenvalues are positive. \end{corollary} Although the next theorem will not be used in the sequel, it has an independent interest by showing that the spectrum is a closed set in $\mathbb{R}$. \begin{theorem} The set of eigenvalues is closed. \end{theorem} \begin{proof} Let $\{\Tilde{\lambda}_{j}\}$ be a sequence of eigenvalues which converges to some $\Tilde{\lambda}\in \mathbb{R}$.
-We denote the eigenfunction corresponding to $\Tilde{\lambda}_{j}$ by $\Tilde{u}_{j}$.
+where $p^{*}$ is given by \eqref{p asterisk}. \end{proof} \begin{corollary} All eigenvalues are positive. \end{corollary} Although the next theorem will not be used in the sequel, it has an independent interest by showing that the spectrum is a closed set in $\mathbb{R}$. \begin{theorem} The set of eigenvalues is closed. \end{theorem} \begin{proof} Let $\{\Tilde{\lambda}_{j}\}$ be a sequence of eigenvalues which converges to some $\Tilde{\lambda}\in \mathbb{R}$.
+We denote an eigenfunction corresponding to $\Tilde{\lambda}_{j}$ by $\Tilde{u}_{j}$.
 Note that if $u$ is an eigenfunction, then so is $\frac{1}{\|u\|_{p}}u$.
 Hence, without loss of generality, we assume that $\left\|\Tilde{u}_{j}\right\|_{p}=1$.
 Therefore,

 which implies that $\{\Tilde{u}_{j}\}$ is bounded in $\mathcal{W}_{X,0}^{1, p}(\Omega)$.
 Therefore, by the Eberlein-\v{S}mulian theorem and Theorem \ref{compact Sobolev embedding}, there exist a subsequence $\{\Tilde{u}_{j_{k}}\}$ and a function $\Tilde{u}\in \mathcal{W}_{X,0}^{1, p}(\Omega)$ such that